Research Interest: Sudipa is an Applied Economist. Her research interests are in the broad areas of Labour Economics and Development Economics.

-Sudipa is a Research Fellow at the Institute for Employment Research, University of Warwick.
-Previously, she has been a Marie Curie PhD Fellow associated with the Eduworks Training Network and has completed her PhD in Economics from the Department of Applied Economics, University of Salamanca, Spain.
-Her thesis deals with issues related to labour market and employment with a focus on skills mismatch, employment change and women’s employment transition.
-Sudipa has previously worked in several research organisations including the Young Lives project, Institute of Rural Management Anand and Indian Statistical Institute, New Delhi.
-She has also worked on development-related issues such as primary education, multidimensional childhood poverty, child labour and informal sector in India.
+Sudipa is a Senior Research Fellow/Assistant Professor at the Institute for Employment Research, University of Warwick.
+Previously, she has been a Marie Curie PhD Fellow associated with an Initial Training Network of European Commission, and has completed her PhD from the Department of Applied Economics, University of Salamanca, Spain.
+Her thesis, 'Essays in Labour Economics', deals with issues related to labour market and employment with a focus on over-education, job polarization and wage inequality, and women’s employment transition.
+She has been a visiting researcher at European Foundation of Living and Working Conditions, Dublin.
+Sudipa has previously worked in several research organisations including the Young Lives project (led by Oxford University), Institute of Rural Management Anand and Indian Statistical Institute, New Delhi.
+Sudipa has also served as a member of the Oxfam GB’s Policy Advisory Group of UK Programme since 2018 to 2021, in her personal capacity.

 "Employment Transitions of Women in India: A Panel Analysis" (with Soham Sahoo and Stephan Klasen) published in World Development, Volume 115, March 2019, Pages 291-309

 "Employment Change in Occupations in Urban India: Implications for Wage Inequality ", published in Development and Change, 50(5): 1398–1429, 2019. https://doi.org/10.1111/dech.12461